 BMC Endocrine Disorders is an open access, peer-reviewed journal that considers articles on all aspects of the prevention, diagnosis and management of endocrine disorders, as well as related molecular genetics, pathophysiology, and epidemiology.

-We do not make editorial decisions on the basis of the interest of a study or its likely impact.
-Studies must be scientifically valid; for research articles this includes a scientifically sound research question, the use of suitable methods and analysis, and following community-agreed standards relevant to the research field.
+We do not make editorial decisions on the basis of the novelty of a study or its perceived impact.
+Studies must be scientifically valid and make a contribution to the existing knowledge; for research articles this includes a scientifically sound research question, the use of suitable methods and analysis, appropriate conclusions supported by the data and following community-agreed standards relevant to the research field.

 We are interested in individuals who are committed to open access, data sharing and innovation in scientific publishing.

-- Supports the journal’s ethos, scope, editorial standards, and policies, and is a committed advocate who will represent BMC Endocrine Disorders within the scientific community.
+- support the journal’s ethos, scope, editorial standards, and policies, and be a committed advocate who will represent BMC Endocrine Disorders within the scientific community.

-- Provides a professional and supportive service to our authors and ensures that manuscripts they are responsible for fulfill the requirements of the Journal and are handled efficiently and appropriately through peer review.
+- provide a professional and supportive service to our authors and ensure that manuscripts they are responsible for fulfil the requirements of the Journal and are handled efficiently and appropriately through peer review.

 Role and responsibilities

-An Associate Editor for BMC Endocrine Disorders should be engaged and willing to handle a minimum of two manuscripts per month within their field of expertise.
+An Editorial Board Member for BMC Endocrine Disorders should be engaged and willing to handle a minimum of twelve (12) manuscripts per year across a range of topics within their broad field of expertise.